hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-cluster-as-code-part-2.md

 ![](/img/14.png)

-Since grafana is exposed as a NodePort, this **PORT**: 32424 and the node's internal IP **INTERNAL-IP**: 172.16.17.168, can be used to access grafana portal as follows:
+Since Grafana is exposed as a NodePort, this **PORT**: 32424 and the node's internal IP **INTERNAL-IP**: 172.16.17.168, can be used to access Grafana portal as follows:

 ```markdown
 https://<INTERNAL-IP>:<PORT>